-She recalled another after-hours call about a snake bite.
+She recalled another after-hours call about a snake bite on a dog.
 Only that person didn’t have access to a car at the time, and so the vet had to go to them.

 The vet drove out, picked up the dog that had been bitten, and took it back to the clinic for treatment.

 I’m not a vet, so I obviously can’t give medical advice.
-But from my own experience with Shelton, there are a few things I can recommend to boost the chances of your dog surviving a snake bite, in the unlucky event you are faced with this situation:
+But from my own experience with Shelton, if you suspect you’re dealing with a snake bite on a dog, there are a few things I can recommend to boost the chances of your dog surviving this unlucky situation:

 - Keep your local emergency vet’s number on hand – even saved in your mobile.
-You’ll save valuable minutes in not having to look for the number, or worse still having to search around to find the nearest vet hospital that is open 24/7.
+You’ll save valuable minutes not having to search for the number.

 - Ring the vet to let them know you’re coming.
-This will enable them to prepare for your arrival while you’re in transit, so they can begin treating your dog faster.
+This will enable them to prepare for your arrival while you’re in transit.
+That way, they can begin treating your dog faster.

 - Don’t wait to act.
-Every minute can be the difference between life and death, so get your dog to the vet ASAP (and do so safely: your dog will not be helped by you getting bitten too, or getting into an accident on the way to the vet).
+Every minute can be the difference between life and death, so get your dog to the vet ASAP.
+(And do so safely: you won’t help your dog if you are bitten too, or get into an accident on the way to the vet).

 - Not finding bite marks is no guarantee that your dog has escaped a snake bite.
-So err on the side of caution.
+It’s better to err on the side of caution.

 - Don’t go to the vet alone, if you can avoid it.
-It may take a couple of people to come along with you to keep them as still and calm as possible on the way to the vet.
-Plus, t is a REALLY emotional experience, and both you and your dog will need support!
+It may take several people to keep them as still and calm as possible on the way to the vet.
+Plus, it is a REALLY emotional experience, and both you and your dog will need plenty of support!